oac-tree/oac-tree-control/doc/instructions.rst

 * After performing the action (if the condition was not immediately satisfied), the instruction allows for a certain time to achieve the condition.

-The following instruction trees are equivalent:
+``AchieveConditionWithTimeout`` is fully equivalent to a ``ReactiveFallback`` as shown in the following two equivalent instruction trees:

 .. code-block:: text